Tagline: If you’ve been thinking about plastic surgery, Dr Devine would like to change your mind.

 Well, no actually.

-Then there is the matter of your employees to consider – you know, those people whose trust your entire business depends on.
+Then there is the matter of your employees to consider – you know, those people whose trust your entire business depends upon.
 Call me cynical, but I don’t remember being particularly fond of any of my previous bosses, and even those who I kind of liked I would inevitably find a problem with.
 So what if one of them didn’t appreciate the way you were treating them?
 Soon they’d be turning up late for work or running their mouths and demanding raises in return for their silence.
-And then there is the personal ad to consider.
+Then there’s the personal ad to consider.
 I mean, what on earth would the application form entail?

 Ostensibly dead having had his guts splattered against a wall with a shotgun, mutant hero Darrell returns to save his friends from the conniving Dr Price, picking him up and stuffing his body into a giant garbage disposal.

 Vaguely remembering the college friend he once loved, emotionally conflicted mutant Darrell comes to the aid of Gregg after football tackling two other mutants through a cardboard wall.
 And to think they could have simply tore their way to freedom this whole time!